matsim-org/pt2matsim/README.md

 During this step the best sequence of link candidates for each transit route is calculated.
 While routing on the network uses an A\* router, least cost path search on the pseudo graph is done with a separate Dijkstra implementation.

-Artificial links connect the _toNode_ of a link candidate with the _fromNode_ of the next link candidate.
+Artificial links connect the toNode of a link candidate with the fromNode of the next link candidate.
 Artificial links are added to the network in two cases: When no path on the network between two link candidates can be found or if the least cost path has costs greater than a threshold.
 This threshold is defined as _maxTravelCostFactor_ times the minimal travel costs.
 The minimal travel costs depend on the parameter _travelCostType_: If it is _linkLength_, the beeline distance between the two stops is used.
 If it is _travelTime_, the minimal travel cost is equivalent to the travel time needed based on the arrival and departure offsets of the two stops.
 All artificial links (including loop links for stop facilities) and nodes have the prefix "pt_".

-The step "PseudoRouting" creates _PseudoRoutes_ for each transit route, each of which contains a sequence of  _PseudoRouteStops_.
+The step "PseudoRouting" creates PseudoRoutes for each transit route, each of which contains a sequence of PseudoRouteStops.
-A _PseudoRouteStop_ contains information on the stop facility, the link candidate as well as departure and arrival offsets.
+A PseudoRouteStop contains information on the stop facility, the link candidate as well as departure and arrival offsets.

 This pseudo routing step can be parallelized using multiple threads (_numOfThreads_).
 For each thread a queue of transit lines is handled.
 However, the search for the shortest path between link candidates uses the routing algorithms provided in the MATSim core which are not thread safe.
 Access to the mode separated routers had to be synchronized.